 Forward thinking is Brian’s forte and when planting, he considered what trees would be beneficially harvested as furniture making timbers.
-Much to my delight, Brian chose Blackwood.
-His Blackwood is straight, air dried and free from knots and voids.
+Much to my delight, Brian chose Blackwood. (see it in this Hosking Custom Entertainment Cabinet) His Blackwood is straight, air dried and free from knots and voids.
 These features are the result of diligent yearly pruning to ensure they grow straight, true and free from knots caused by the protruding branches.

 To contrast with the dark tones of Blackwood, Brian has also planted Silky Oak which gives a radiant shimmer when quarter sawn.
 I’m looking forward to discovering more about this timber and learning how to incorporate the new element into my making.

 Brian harvests the trees himself and selects trees that have reached 600mm or more in diameter.
 The trick is to cut them just before they start to rot or are infiltrated by insects.
 An innovative fellow, Brian has built and designed a special trailer to carry the logs and a tractor winch made from an old truck differential to haul them into place.
 The timber is sawn by a friend and then brought back to a farm shed to dry for 2-4 years.

 Brian has converted an old milking shed into a workshop and builds some beautiful furniture from his own harvested timber.